 Cancer treatments can help to reduce pain by shrinking a tumour and reducing pressure on nerves or surrounding tissues.
 After these cancer treatments, you might be able to cut down on your painkillers.

-Treatments you might have
+Treatments that you might have

 Chemotherapy or targeted cancer drugs